 Maybe one of the best illustrations of how housekeeping and childcare don’t go hand in hand is trying to find a nanny.
 If you’re a stay-at-home mom, you may never have looked into having a nanny.
 But I encourage you to look at what people ask of their nannies and what services nannies offer.

 According to Nanny Authority, it is customary to expect your nanny to do some “light housekeeping.”
-This would include cleaning up after the kids, dishes related to the kids, kids’ laundry, and some organization of the kid’s rooms.
-What you will not find in your nanny’s job description, unless you specifically agree and pay much more, is cleaning and organizing the whole house.
+2 This would include cleaning up after the kids, dishes related to the kids, kids’ laundry, and some organization of the kid’s rooms.
+What you will not find in your nanny’s job description, unless you specifically agree and pay much more, is the cleaning and organizing of the whole house.

 But surprisingly, it’s always expected of moms.
 As if we moms are the only responsible adult in the house who can keep things clean!
-Just because you stay at home taking care of the kids does not mean you are also open for maid services.
+Just because you stay at home taking care of the kids does not mean you are also doing maid services.
 If you look at how wealthy people structure their help, you’ll notice they never have a nanny do the duties of a maid or vice versa.
 Those are always two separate roles because it is physically impossible to keep an impeccable house while tending to the various needs of children.
 Yet stay-at-home moms twist themselves into a pretzel trying to keep up with these impossible ideals.

 Second, you didn’t create these kids on your own.